Bonds stung, dollar cheered by sudden hawkish turn at Fed

 Markets moved quickly to price in the risk of earlier action and Fed fund futures shifted to imply a first hike by the end of 2022.
 Yields on 10-year bonds shot up almost nine basis points to 1.57%.

-The dollar smashed up out of recent tight ranges, rising 0.9% overnight against a basket of currencies to 91.387 for its biggest gain since March last year.
+The dollar also smashed up out of recent tight ranges, rising 0.9% on Wednesday against a basket of currencies to 91.387 for its biggest gain since March last year.

+It hung on to that against most majors in Asia, although its failure to go further had some analysts predicting its bounce could be temporary.

+"I find it hard to believe that this dollar strength can hold off all the way through late August and September said Kay Van Petersen, global macro strategist at Saxo Capital Markets in Singapore, as investors find opportunities elsewhere.

+Ahead for currency markets is an interest rate decision from Turkey's central bank due at 1100 GMT, which has the lira on edge .

-The rise in bond yields and the dollar were a double blow for non-yielding gold which was down at $1,821 an ounce after sliding 2.5% overnight.
+Elsewhere the rise in bond yields and the dollar were a double blow for non-yielding gold which was down at $1,815 an ounce after sliding 2.5% overnight.

-Oil prices were insulated by the prospect of stronger world demand and still tight supply, with Brent reaching its highest since April 2019 before running into profit taking and headwinds from the sharply higher dollar.
-[O/R]

 Our Standards: The Thomson Reuters Trust Principles.